 Shark fishing has widely and rapidly developed itself to answer to the huge request from many known Asiatic countries.
-Along years, the activity became a very lucrative fishing industry, after tuna fishing in Maldives.
+Along the years, the activity became a very lucrative fishing industry, after tuna fishing in Maldives.

-As praiseworthy was the decision ( a few countries participate to shark survival), the zone of protection was still very small in comparison to the total size of the Maldivian archipelago.
+As praiseworthy was the decision ( a few countries participate to shark survival), the total area of protection was still very small in comparison to the total size of the Maldivian archipelago.

-After almost 15 years of negotiations, petitions, scientific surveys, foundations of shark rescue groups and protestations, the Maldives belong since yesterday, March 01st 2010, to the (too) small group of countries that entirely protect sharks.
+After almost 15 years of negotiations, petitions, scientific surveys, foundations of shark rescue groups and demonstrations, the Maldives belong since yesterday, March 01st 2010, to the (too) small group of countries that entirely protect sharks.

 [ Official ]